 Richard L. Rubin graduated from U.C.
 Berkeley, with a B.A. in Philosophy, and subsequently obtained a law degree from U.C.
 Hastings College of Law.
 For 30 years Richard worked as an appellate lawyer, including the defense of several clients facing the death penalty in California.

-Richard L. Rubin has been writing science fiction and fantasy since 2008.
+Richard has been writing science fiction and fantasy since 2008.
 His flash fiction story To Soar like a Bird is available for free as the February 2018 Dark Fiction selection at Eastern Iowa Review.
 His short story sci-fi thriller Robbery on Antares VI is available on Amazon.
-Science fiction stories written by him also appear in The Weird and Whatnot magazine, Broadswords and Blasters magazine, Theme of Absence web-zine, the Aurora Wolf journal of science fiction and fantasy, and the Rogue Planet Press anthologies Warlords of the Asteroid Belt, Deep Space Dogfights and Fall of the Galactic Empire.
-Richard is an Associate Member of the Science Fiction and Fantasy Writers of America.
+Science fiction stories written by him also appear in Cirsova magazine, Savage Realms Monthly, Cosmic Convocation, The Weird and Whatnot magazine, Broadswords and Blasters magazine, Theme of Absence web-zine, and the Aurora Wolf journal of science fiction and fantasy.
+Richard is a member of the Science Fiction and Fantasy Writers of America.
 He lives in the San Francisco Bay Area with his wife, Susanne, and their two cats, Lindsey and Megan.